 Boulder County’s uninsured rate remains low, thanks to the Affordable Care Act and local efforts to enroll low-income residents in publicly funded health programs.
 However, enrollment in Medicaid and Colorado’s Child Health Plan Plus was off about 10% from its highest point in 2017.

-Latino and low-income Boulder County residents generally rank their personal health lower than their Anglo and more wealthy peers.
-When it comes to mental health however, Anglos and Latinos report similar numbers of poor mental health days, as do women and people of varying income levels.
+Latino and low-income Boulder County residents generally rank their personal health lower than non-Hispanic whites and more wealthy residents.
+When it comes to mental health however, Latinos, low-income residents, and men report fewer poor mental health days than others.

 Teen birth rates have decreased drastically in Boulder County and across the state, thanks to a comprehensive push to address the issue.
 Births to Latina teens have also declined significantly; however, they still make up a larger percentage of teen births than births to Anglo teen moms here.

 Access to mental health care in Boulder County is better than in many parts of the state, but it still falls short of the need in the community.
 Almost 20 percent of the population in the county experienced eight or more days of poor mental health in the last month.